 Logistics Specialist Jobs in USA with Visa Sponsorship

 Logistics specialists manage supply chain operations, inventory control, and transportation coordination.
-This role typically qualifies for H-1B sponsorship when it requires specialized knowledge in supply chain management, logistics technology, or data analytics.
+This role typically qualifies for H-1B visa sponsorship when it requires specialized knowledge in supply chain management, logistics technology, or data analytics.
 Many positions require a bachelor's degree in logistics, supply chain management, business, or engineering.
 For detailed occupation requirements, see the O*NET profile.

 See All Logistics Specialist Jobs